 Many people afflicted with alcoholism or drug addiction have had major traumatic events in their lives.
 Reliving the traumatic events often blocks the individual’s ability to do what is necessary to stay sober.
 At The Beachcomber, we employ two specific forms of evidence-based therapy or methodology of trauma therapy.
 Rapid Trauma Resolution, a key element of Trauma Therapy in Fort Lauderdale, will frequently be used in the early recovery process to address trauma.
 If the trauma is severe enough, we will then use Eye Movement Desensitization and Reprocessing (EMDR), another vital component of Trauma Therapy in Boynton Beach, further along in the client’s recovery process.
 It is not necessary to relive past events or experience any pain.
 The mind is cleared, organized and optimized.
 There are dramatic improvements in thoughts, feelings, and behavior.
 Unconscious conflicts blocking desired change are pinpointed and resolved.
 As the root cause of problems is cleared, positive change endures.
 Clearing traumatic events allows the alcoholic or addict to work on other aspects of his/her personality or psyche, which ultimately helps them to stay sober.
 Clearing the traumatic event is often accomplished in one session, approximately an hour long.
 Rapid Resolution Therapy and EMDR have provided effective solutions to:

 There are many things in the world that cannot be explained, such as accidents, tragedies, and attacks.
 These things leave a mark on our thoughts, an impression that needs to be dealt with in the appropriate manner in order to be eradicated.
-Without receiving the appropriate treatment for the Trauma Therapy , that mark will remain, and it will continue to be a burden on the mind.
+Without receiving the appropriate treatment for the trauma, that mark will remain, and it will continue to be a burden on the mind.

 Personal experience might put you in danger since it can put you in direct contact with traumatic situations.